 A lot of people think that storing firewood in the garage is ideal as the temperatures are fairly high which will allow the wood to fully dry, and they do not have to be worried about the firewood getting damaged by the elements.
 The problem with storing firewood in the garage is that you are inviting a lot of pests and bugs into your own home.
 A lot of bugs will lay eggs in and on top of the firewood.

 Once the temperature is favorable for them to hatch you will have a serious bug problem.
 In addition to this, a lot of rodents find firewood to be an ideal hiding and nesting spot.
 Even if you do not bring any rodents inside the house while getting the firewood into your garage, small rodents will still find the firewood in your garage as they often leave scent marks.
-Although storing firewood in the garage is doable but you have to be extra careful what kind of firewood you get into your house.
+Although storing firewood in the garage is doable but you have to be extra careful about what kind of firewood you get into your house.

 The garage is just like any other room in your house, although it tends to have lower temperatures than the other rooms.
 A lot of people will store a lot of random stuff in their garages, and some of them might be extremely hazardous like fuel, and adding firewood to the garage can become rather dangerous.
-If you have wet wood than it will be fairly difficult to make a fire with them but not impossible for more information check out my recent article How to start a fire with wet wood? ( Fast & Easy ).
+If you have wet wood then it will be fairly difficult to make a fire with them but not impossible for more information check out my recent article How to start a fire with wet wood? ( Fast & Easy ).

 Seasoning the firewood simply means that you let it dry out, as dry wood burns a lot better and easier than wet wood.
 No matter what kind of wood you are using as firewood you will still have to season it.
 Generally speaking, the seasoning process takes around 6-12 months, although this also depends on what kind of wood you are using and what the local temperatures and humidity are.
 In a humid environment, it will take significantly longer for the firewood to dry out.

-Freshly cut wood contains a lot of water, and by seasoning it you simply allow this excess water to evaporate.
+Freshly cut wood contains a lot of water, and by seasoning it, you simply allow this excess water to evaporate.
 Generally speaking, seasoning firewood should be done outside, although some people season it in their garage.
-The problem with seasoning firewood in the garage is that all the excess evaporated water will condense on the walls, and behind the stack of firewood you might have black mold growing.
+The problem with seasoning firewood in the garage is that all the excess evaporated water will condense on the walls, and behind the stack of firewood, you might have black mold growing.

 If you are seasoning the firewood in your garage then make sure to pull out a couple of random pieces of wood and see if the other end of the wood is wet and if it is then you have a problem.
-You would be better off storing charcoal in your garage then firewood for more information check out my recent article Does charcoal go bad? ( Fact or Fiction? ).
+You would be better off storing charcoal in your garage than firewood for more information check out my recent article Does charcoal go bad? ( Fact or Fiction? ).

 By far one of the biggest mistakes you could make with storing firewood in the garage is to not let it have plenty of airflow.
-Most people who store firewood in their home or garage will simply stack it right next to the wall, and in case that not all of the firewood is completely seasoned, they will evaporate water.
+Most people who store firewood in their home or garage will simply stack it right next to the wall, and in case not all of the firewood is completely seasoned, it will evaporate water.
 As I have mentioned before this water will then condense on the wall especially if the garage wall is an interior wall which means that it is hotter than the surrounding walls and makes the condensation effect easier.

 When you are stacking your firewood make sure to leave a couple of inches between the wall and the firewood, this way air can circulate without any problem and you won’t be having a problem with black mold forming on your wall.
-If you do not have a lighter at hand than you have several options to start the fire for more information check out my recent article How to make fire without a lighter? ( Top 16 Methods ).
+If you do not have a lighter at hand then you have several options to start the fire for more information check out my recent article How to make fire without a lighter? ( Top 16 Methods ).

 No matter what you want to store in your garage, if it is coming from outside then you have to take a couple of steps to make it easier for yourself in the long run.
 Clear the area where you want to store the firewood in the garage and make sure that it is clean and dry.
 Dry firewood tends to be fairly brittle and in order to avoid bringing wood splinters into your home, you should never place the firewood directly on the ground.